johnfedoruk/bangular/aio/content/guide/forms.md

 </code-example>

-You need a template reference variable to access the input box's Angular control from within the template.
+You need a template reference variable to access the input box's Bangular control from within the template.
 Here you created a variable called `name` and gave it the value "ngModel".

 <div class="l-sub-section">

   Why "ngModel"?
-  A directive's [exportAs](api/core/Directive) property tells Angular how to link the reference variable to the directive.
+  A directive's [exportAs](api/core/Directive) property tells Bangular how to link the reference variable to the directive.
   You set `name` to `ngModel` because the `ngModel` directive's `exportAs` property happens to be "ngModel".

 </div>